Our Team

 Chris Olver

-Senior Vice President of Innovation and Implementation
+Senior Vice President of External Relations

 Chris Olver is a nonprofit leader with proven program development and fundraising track records for mission-driven organizations on three continents.
 He is happy to be back on the CPARF team, as he feels a deeply personal pull toward CPARF’s mission.
 As the father to two young children who were born prematurely — at 28 and 29 weeks respectively — Chris’ family has directly benefited from research into cerebral palsy prevention and detection, including specific research-driven practices funded by CPARF.